FAQ (Frequently Asked Questions)

 You have most likely worked out that "e" is the correct answer.
 Please don't waste your time carting your rug from dealer to dealer asking "how much will give me".
 You'll just end up disappointed with offers you get.

-Almost any dealer will buy your rug if the price is attractive. (see ‘e’ above).
+You can sell your rug to a dealer.Almost any dealer will buy your rug if the price is attractive. (see 'e' above).
 Be ready to name your price but leave a margin for negotiation**.
-Don’t forget a dealer will have the expense of cleaning your rug and making repairs before it can be resold.
-After that he needs to add a margin and then VAT.
-Try not to be offended if you are offered a low price.
+A dealer will have the expense of cleaning your rug and making repairs before it can be resold.
+After that he needs to add a margin and then VAT so try not to be offended if you are offered a low price.
 It's just a bid

-This is a good solution but expensive.
-You can put a reserve on the price so you don’t give it away.
+You could send it to auction.This is a good solution but expensive.
+You can put a reserve on the price so you don't give it away.
 Make sure the Auction house can display your rug properly before the sale and include it in their catalogue.
-Don’t forget the charges can be quite high, often 20% and then they add 20% VAT on to their charges ..That means if you sold your rug for £1000 you would only receive £760.
+Don't forget the charges can be quite high, often 20% and then they add 20% VAT on to their charges ..That means if you sold your rug for £1000 you would only receive £760.
 Sometimes there are other charges to be added as well.
-Many rugs are offered for sale on Ebay.
-You would need to take high quality images to stand any chance of getting a decent price.
-It might be a good place to start because you are putting your rug in front of people that are searching for a rug.

 You could advertise your Oriental rug privately.